Outcomes Measurement

 Child outcomes are measured in Indicators C3 and B7.

-States report the percentage of infants and toddlers with Individualized Family Service Plans (IFSPs) or preschool-age children with Individualized Education Plans (IEPs) who demonstrate improved:
+States report the percentage of infants and toddlers with Individualized Family Service Plans (IFSPs) or preschool-age children with Individualized Education Programs (IEPs) who demonstrate improved:

-- Acquisition and use of knowledge and skills (including early language/communication [and early literacy]); and
+- Acquisition and use of knowledge and skills (including early language/communication and early literacy)

 Family Outcomes